Daniel-KM/Omeka-S-module-Access/README.md

 time, the value should be set in the metadata of the media.
 The value can be specified for the item too to simplify management.

+### Inheritance behavior

+When a media does not have an explicit access status set:

+- **At runtime**: The media inherits the access level and embargo settings from its parent item.
+If neither the media nor the item has an access status, the media content is accessible (free by default).
+- **On save with property mode**: When access is managed via properties, if a media does not have the access level property set, it will inherit the value from the parent item property.
+The same applies to embargo start and end properties.
+- **On save without property mode**: When creating new medias via an item, the item access data is applied to the new medias by default.
+Use the "recursive" option to explicitly copy access settings to all medias.

+This inheritance behavior ensures that restricted items have their medias restricted as well, even when access is not explicitly set on individual medias.

+### Advanced search

+The advanced search form includes a multi-select filter for access levels.
+You can select multiple levels to search for resources matching any of the selected levels.
+When no levels are selected, all resources are returned regardless of their access level.

 ### Item sets

 As indicated above, it is possible to define specific rights by item sets when